Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Methods

 \subsubsection{KB-based approach}

-We leveraged four knowledge bases (Biotools, Bioconda, Biocontainers, and Bioweb) to extract Bioinformatics tool names directly.
-We built an extensive dictionary containing tool names and, when available, their associated commands (binaries' names).
-Then, these dictionaries were directly mapped onto the text for CPL-Article and onto the processes for CPL-Code.\\
+We used four knowledge bases (Biotools, Bioconda, Biocontainers, and Bioweb) to extract bioinformatics tool names and, when available, their commands, building a comprehensive dictionary.
+This dictionary was mapped onto the text (CPL-Article) and the processes (CPL-Code).